CloudSecurityAlliance/CSA-Guidance/Domain 13- Security as a Service.md

 * *Handling of regulated data.* Customers will also need assurance that any regulated data potentially vacuumed up as part of routine security scanning or a security incident is handled in accordance with any compliance requirements; this also needs to comply with aforementioned international jurisdictional differences.
 For example, employee monitoring in Europe is more restrictive than it is in the United States, and even basic security monitoring practices could violate workers' rights in that region.
 Likewise, if a SecaaS provider relocates its operations, due to data center migration or load balancing, it may violate regulations that have geographical restrictions in data residence.

 * *Data leakage.* As with any cloud computing service or product, there is always the concern of data from one cloud consumer leaking to another.
-This risk isn't unique to SecaaS, but the highly sensitive nature of security data (and other regulated data potentially exposed in security scanning or incidents) does mean that SecaaS providers should be held to the highest standards of multi-tenant isolation and segregation.
+This risk isn't unique to SecaaS, but the highly sensitive nature of security data (and other regulated data potentially exposed in security scanning or incidents) does mean that SecaaS providers should be held to the highest standards of multitenant isolation and segregation.
 Security-related data is also likely to be involved in litigation, law enforcement investigations, and other discovery situations.
 Customers want to ensure their data will not be exposed when these situations involve another client on the service.

 * *Changing providers.* Although simply switching SecaaS providers may on the surface seem easier than swapping out on-premises hardware and software, organizations may be concerned about lock-in due to potentially losing access to data, including historical data needed for compliance or investigative support.

 * *Migration to SecaaS.* For organizations that have existing security operations and on-premises legacy security control solutions, the migration to SecaaS and the boundary and interface between any in-house IT department and SecaaS providers must be well planned, exercised, and maintained.

 ### Major Categories of Security as a Service Offerings

 There are a large number of products and services that fall under the heading of Security as a Service.
 While the following is not a canonical list, it describes many of the more common categories seen as of this writing:

 #### Identity, Entitlement, and Access Management Services

-Identity-as-a-service is a generic term that covers one or many of the services that may comprise an identity ecosystem, such as Policy Enforcement Points (PEP-as-a-service), Policy Decision Points (PDP-as-a-service), Policy Access Points (PAP-as-a-service), services that provide Entities with Identity, services that provide attributes (e.g. Multi Factor Authentication), and services that provide reputation.
+Identity-as-a-service is a generic term that covers one or many of the services that may comprise an identity ecosystem, such as Policy Enforcement Points (PEP-as-a-service), Policy Decision Points (PDP-as-a-service), Policy Access Points (PAP-as-a-service), services that provide Entities with Identity, services that provide attributes (e.g. Multi-Factor Authentication), and services that provide reputation.

 One of the more well-known categories heavily used in cloud security are Federated Identity Brokers.
 These services help intermediate IAM between an organization's existing identity providers (internal or cloud-hosted directories) and the many different cloud services used by the organization.
-They can provide web Single Sign On (SSO), helping ease some of the complexity of connecting to a wide range of external services that use different federation configurations.
+They can provide web-based Single Sign On (SSO), helping ease some of the complexity of connecting to a wide range of external services that use different federation configurations.

-There are two other categories commonly seen in cloud deployments: Strong authentication services use apps and infrastructure to simplify the integration of various strong authentication options, including mobile device apps and tokens for MFA.
+There are two other categories commonly seen in cloud deployments.
+Strong authentication services use apps and infrastructure to simplify the integration of various strong authentication options, including mobile device apps and tokens for MFA.
 The other category hosts directory servers in the cloud to serve as an organization's identity provider.

 #### Cloud Access and Security Brokers (CASB, also known as Cloud Security Gateways)

-These products intercept communications that are directed towards a cloud service, or directly connect to the service via API, in order to monitor activity, enforce policy, and detect and/or prevent security issues.
+These products intercept communications that are directed towards a cloud service or directly connect to the service via API in order to monitor activity, enforce policy, and detect and/or prevent security issues.
 They are most commonly used to manage an organization's sanctioned and unsanctioned SaaS services.
 While there are on-premises CASB options, it is also often offered as a cloud-hosted service.

 CASBs can also connect to on-premises tools to help an organization detect, assess, and potentially block cloud usage and unapproved services.
 Many of these tools include risk-rating capabilities to help customers understand and categorize hundreds or thousands of cloud services.
 The ratings are based on a combination of the provider's assessments, which can be weighted and combined with the organization's priorities.

 Most providers also offer basic Data Loss Prevention for the covered cloud services, inherently or through partnership and integration with other services.

 Depending on the organization discussing "CASB," the term is also sometimes used to include Federated Identity Brokers.
-This can be confusing: although the combination of the "security gateway" and "identity brokers" capabilities is possible and does exist, the market is still dominated by independent services for those two capabilities.
+This can be confusing: although the combination of the "security gateway" and "identity broker" capabilities is possible and does exist, the market is still dominated by independent services for those two capabilities.

 #### Web Security (Web Security Gateways)